mtpajula/hello_numpy_ann/README.md

 # Neural Network Demo with numpy

-This project implements a simple neural network using `numpy` to solve the XOR problem.
+This project implements a simple neural network using `numpy`.
 The neural network is designed in an object-oriented style and includes functionalities for saving and loading the model.

 ## Getting Started